del/erserve/Readme.md

 Note that erserve outputs all strings in binary format.

 Note that R allows NA values in all forms of arrays.
-These become the atom 'null' in the data returned by erserve:parse/1.
+These become the atom `null` in the data returned by erserve:parse/1.
 E.g. the R list `c(1.0, NA, 2.0)` becomes `[1.0, null, 2.0]`.
+Conversely, you can upload an NA by inserting the atom `null` into the data you send.

+Uploading NAs is supported in int and double arrays, as well as booleans, but for the latter, there is an issue: if such a boolean array is stored using R's save() function, and then read up in a regular R instance using load(), the NA values will be interpreted as TRUE.
+It's not clear exactly what the issue is, but it might have to do with Rserve itself.

 At the moment, uploading of variables supports the simple R types `xt_str`, `xt_array_double`, `xt_array_int` and `xt_array_str`.
 On top of this, it also supports the more advanced formats